citp/privacy-policy-historical/s/sh/sho/shopalltel.com.md

-> *The following text is extracted and transformed from the shopalltel.com privacy policy that was archived on 2007-06-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070602112418id_/http%3A//www.shopalltel.com/brands/alltel_fulfillment/about/privacy.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the shopalltel.com privacy policy that was archived on 2008-06-12.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080612090514id_/http%3A//www.shopalltel.com/brands/alltel_fulfillment/about/privacy.htm%3Fpopup%3D1) for the most accurate reproduction.*

 # Shop Alltel

-**Privacy Statement**

 [Download a PDF of our Privacy Statement.](http://alltel.com/docs/privacy.pdf)

 [](http://alltel.com/docs/privacy.pdf)

-This Privacy Policy last updated on: 03/30/2007
+This Privacy Policy last updated on: 06/29/2007

 Alltel has created this privacy statement ("Policy") to communicate our privacy practices and policies.
 This privacy statement outlines what information we collect, use, disclose, and how we protect such information when you access or use any of our services.
 Alltel may revise or update this Policy from time to time, so you should refer back to this page often for the latest information.

 What is "personally identifiable information" and how does it relate to me?
 What is "customer proprietary network information" (CPNI)?